sillsdev/TheCombine/README.md

 Runs only the front end of the app in the development mode.

+> Note: The frontend automatically recompiles if your make frontend edits.
+You will also see any lint errors in the
+> console.

 #### `npm run backend`

 Runs only the backend.

+> Note: If you make backend edits, the backend will _not_ recompile--you need to rerun `npm start` or `npm run backend`.

 #### `npm run database`